Wolkabout/WolkSense-Cpp-/README.md

 Example connector, with library source included,  written in C++ for WolkAbout Smart IoT Cloud.

+Provided source is intended to be compiled and ran on unix-like systems.

 This version publishes data via MQTT protocol to [WolkSense.com](https://wolksense.com/) cloud instance.

 ## Compiling WolkConnect-Cpp-

 ### Resolving dependencies

+Prior to resolving WolkConnect-Cpp- dependencies, following system packages must be installed:

+* wget
+* build-essential

+Installing these packages can be done by invoking:

+    apt-get install wget build-essential

-Dependencies for WolkConnect-Cpp- are resolved by invoking
+Afterwards WolkConnect-Cpp- dependencies are resolved by invoking:

     make dependencies

 Former downloads and compiles all dependencies needed by WolkConnect-Cpp-.